AwesomeNova/Aleae-MARlea-Input-File-Converter/README.md

 * --a_to_m, -a: convert Aleae files into a MARlea file
 * --m_to_a, -m: convert MARlea file to Aleae files
-* --output, -o: precedes output file name
+* --output, -o: precedes output file name(s), selects sequential execution
+* --pipelined_output, -p: precedes output file name(s), selects pipelined execution

 ### Options
 * [waste]: denotes from what chemical to convert to NULL and vice versa